LLNL/meco/README.md

----
-title: meco, a microbial ecology toy library
-author: Aram Avila-Herrera (avilaherrera1@llnl.gov)
----

 # MECO

-A toy library for basic microbial ecology tasks using shotgun metagenomic sequencing count data.
+A toy R library for basic microbial ecology tasks.

+`source()` the code in `R/` to pick and choose functions to use in your code.

 # License

-MIT unless GPL depending on how strictly GPL is interpreted.
+MIT.
+See `LICENSE`.

 # Dependencies

-- tidyverse packages
+- tidyverse
+- reshape2
+- glue
+- furrr
-- phyloseq
+- ALDEx2 (1.16)
-- ggbeeswarm
+- assertthat

+# Release

+LLNL-CODE-784545